joachimprinzbach/BiZEPS/doc/introduction/06_BiZEPSState.md

 #   What Next?
 - Sources available on Stash
 - Soon available on Zuehlke open source project space (Github)
-- All that are setting up a tool chain are invited to contribute
+- All who are setting up a tool chain are invited to contribute
 - BiZEPS needs ready to use tool chains!
 - Define the BiZEPS build approach
   - No build information in the build job => not in VCS